Swiss November 30 vote: civic duty for all and an inheritance tax for the rich

 People living in Switzerland who do not have Swiss nationality cannot vote, despite making up about a quarter of the population.

->> What the foreign community thinks about not being able to vote
+>> What the foreign community thinks about not being able to vote:

 More